RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - Abide by all the terms, conditions, and restrictions levied on the use of their private key(s) and certificate(s).

+- Subscribers must provide accurate identification and authentication information during key recovery requests.

+- When the Subscriber is notified that his or her escrowed key has been recovered, the Subscriber must determine whether revocation of the public key certificate associated with the recovered key is necessary.
+The Subscriber must request the revocation, if necessary.

 If the human sponsor for a device is not physically located near the sponsored device, and/or does not have sufficient administrative privileges on the sponsored device to protect the device’s private key and ensure that the device’s certificate is only used for authorized purposes, the device sponsor may delegate these responsibilities to an authorized administrator for the device.

+#### Data Decryption Server Representations and Warranties

+Prior to the beginning of the operation of a DDS, the Issuing Organization must formally acknowledge and agree to the obligations described here by signing an appropriate document.

+- The DDS must protect Subscribers’ recovered key(s) from compromise.
+The DDS must use a combination of computer security, cryptographic, network security, physical security, personnel security, and procedural security controls to protect their keys and recovered subscribers’ keys.

+- The DDS must destroy Subscribers’ keys when no longer required (i.e., when the data has been recovered).

+- The DDS must request the Subscriber’s escrowed key(s) only upon receiving a request to decrypt subscriber data from an authenticated authorized Enterprise system (e.g., an e-mail Server)

+- The DDS must use the Subscriber’s recovered keys only to recover Subscriber’s data requested from an authenticated authorized Enterprise system

+The DDS must provide accurate identification and authentication information at the same or higher assurance level as required for issuing new PKI certificates at the assurance level of the key being requested.

 ### Relying Parties Representations and Warranties